 Setting and monitoring financial targets is an important part of Fiskars' management responsibilities.
 Short-term financial targets are set as part of the annual planning cycle, and progress in achieving these targets is monitored on a monthly basis.
-Business regions and country legal units report actual monthly financial data and file monthly projections of how financial performance is expected to develop over the remainder of the reporting period.
-Additionally, business regions update the outlook for the remainder of the reporting period on a monthly basis on an aggregated level.
+The Strategic Business Units and Group legal entities report actual monthly financial data and file monthly projections of how the financial performance is expected to develop over the remainder of the reporting period.
+Additionally, Strategic Business Units update the outlook for the remainder of the reporting period on a monthly basis on an aggregated level.

-The Group's financial performance is reviewed monthly using a reporting system that covers all units and operations.
+The Group's financial performance is reviewed on a monthly basis using a reporting system that covers all units and operations.

 Information from reporting units is consolidated and validated by the Group's financial organization and the data is used to prepare a monthly report for senior management.
-Monthly reports contain condensed income statements for Fiskars' operational segments, business regions and business units, key indicators, and an overview of the major events affecting their businesses.
+Monthly reports contain condensed income statements for Fiskars' Strategic Business Units, key indicators, and an overview of the major events affecting their businesses.
 Reports also include a consolidated income statement, balance sheet data, cash flows, and a projection of the expected development of the financial situation covering the remainder of the reporting period.